What do you need to break out of your rut? You might have a business idea, or something you want to do with your life.

 Sometimes, I’ll Look at the Comments on a news site’s story that I use as a source for a True story.
 Not very often, since most news comments are a vast wasteland, but the comments on one of the Pho Keene stories I read caught my eye.
 The top comment was, “Who knew that Keene lacked a sense of humor?”
 And there was one response: “Anyone that lives here.”
 Let’s start with the story, from True’s first issue of 2019:

 While Driving Across southern New Mexico this morning, I rolled my eyes a bit at a warning sign: “Dust Storms May Exist”.
 Well yeah, so might space aliens bent on beaming someone up from the desert.
 Reminds me of the one I see farther north: “Icy Conditions May Exist”.
 Are lawyers writing road signs now?
 Maybe charging by the letter?

 Two readers (so far) don’t “get” a tagline from this week’s issue, so I thought I would explain the joke — even though I do understand “Explaining the joke makes it not funny.”
 Well, they don’t think it’s funny anyway, so let’s get to it.
 First, the story, from the 5 November 2017 issue:

 Very Often, Readers Submit Stories that are most definitely, without a doubt, weird.
 But sometimes I still can’t use them because despite being weird (one definition: unusual), they’re …well… not unusual.

-I ran a story in this week’s issue in part to provoke — and even though I didn’t post it here, there was a lot of thoughtful comment.
-So OK, I’ll post it here to help facilitate the discourse.
-First, the story, from the 19 June 2011 issue:
+I ran a story in this week’s issue in part to provoke.
+Before my editorializing here’s the story, from the 19 June 2011 issue: